 ANDONSTAR 5 INCHES SCREEN 1080P

 If you are looking for a digital microscope with its screen display, that too without breaking your bank, then this one is for you.
 From the magnification up to 560 times to 12MP photo resolution, 5 inches display to real-time video play via HDMI, 1080P full HD video output to 3 megapixels HD sensor, there are a lot of brilliant features in it to make it a perfect partner for microphotography.

 One of the imposing features of this microscope is that it is ready to use when delivering to the user, and the user doesn’t have to spend any effort in setting it up.
 It is light-weight and its physical dimensions are 20 cm x 12 cm x 26.5 cm.

 It has smartly designed and has solidly built as per its specifications.
-Upon the first look, it is very different as compared to the regular microscope.
-An LCD screen at the top of the head downwards follows an objective lens that ends a little above the base of the microscope with two bright LCD lights at left and right tilted towards the bottom to provide illumination to the specimen.
+Upon the first look, it is very different from the regular microscope.
+An LCD screen at the top of the head downwards follows an objective lens that ends a little above the microscope’s base with two bright LCD lights at left and right tilted towards the bottom to illuminate the specimen.

-The prime feature of this digital microscope is it’s 5 inches LCD screen.
+The prime feature of this digital microscope is its 5 inches LCD screen.
 The screen shows pretty vibrant colors and is very clear.
-You can directly observe the subject and your image or video results on it.
+You can directly observe the subject and your image or video results.
 Working with ADSM302, there’s no need for a big TV screen or PC and their software to view the micro but relatively more significant objects.

-The screen turns bright blue with the words “PC Camera” at the center when it connects to a PC.
+The screen turns bright blue with the words “PC Camera” at the center when connecting to a PC.
 Maximum magnification offered is 560x (actual magnification is 200x.
 200x goes to 560x upon digital zoom).
-Some competitors are offering a better magnification range, but it’s your personal choice that you like their other features better or not.
+Some competitors are offering a better magnification range, but it’s your personal choice whether you like their other features better or not.